The Bankrate promise

 0% intro APR on new purchases

-The 0 percent introductory APR offer also applies to new purchases, meaning you’ll avoid paying interest on new purchases made with the card for the first 18 billing cycles.
-This is a good opportunity to pay off a large purchase over time.
-Don’t spend more than you can afford, however, because after the 18 billing cycles are up, you’ll be subject to the 19.49 percent to 29.49 percent variable APR.
+The 0 percent introductory APR offer also applies to new purchases, meaning you’ll avoid paying interest on new purchases made with the card for the first 21 billing cycles.
+Though this gives you a good opportunity to pay off a large purchase over time, you should still avoid spending more than you can afford.
+After the 21 billing cycles are up, your purchases are subject to the 18.74 percent to 29.74 percent variable APR.

-If you pay your cellphone bill each month with your U.S. Bank Visa Platinum card, you’ll be eligible to receive cellphone protection on phones associated with the bill.
-If your phone is stolen or damaged, you’ll be covered for up to $600 per eligible incident.
-You can claim the reimbursement twice a year, so, in total, you’ll could receive up to $1,200 in annual coverage (minus a $25 deductible).
+If you pay your cellphone bill each month with your U.S. Bank Visa Platinum card, you’re eligible to receive cellphone protection on phones associated with the bill.
+Coverage for stolen or damaged phones is up to $600 per eligible incident.
+You can claim the reimbursement twice a year, so, in total, you could receive up to $1,200 in annual coverage (minus a $25 deductible).

 No annual fee

-With this card, you won’t have to worry about dishing out extra cash each year to cover an annual fee.
-Again, this is another way the U.S. Bank Visa Platinum card will save you money in the long run.
+You won’t have to worry about dishing out extra cash each year to cover an annual fee.
+This is another way the U.S. Bank Visa Platinum card can save you money in the long run.

 Free credit score access

-The U.S. Bank Visa Platinum card also makes it easy to keep track of your credit score.
-With the card, you’ll receive free access to your VantageScore from TransUnion, and you’ll be kept informed of any major changes to your score.
+The U.S. Bank Visa Platinum Card also makes it easy to keep track of your credit score.
+The card comes with free access to your VantageScore from TransUnion and keeps you informed of any major changes to your score.

 Although most lenders use the FICO score to make loan decisions, this is still a good benefit as it helps you understand where your credit score stands.